nikita-kazakov/nikita-kazakov.github.io/_posts/2022-01-27-fighting-over-tech-stack.md

 Looking for future jobs becomes hard because you can’t count on referrals from _people_.

-The current work situation only continues to get worse as the complaints continue to alienate co-workers.
-Then you get PIPed (performance improvement plan.
+The current work situation continues to get worse as the complaints continue to alienate co-workers.
+Then you get PIPed (performance improvement plan).

 Everybody loses.

 The fight to prove you’re right and to protect your ego is not worth it.
 If you feel passionately about your decisions, then switch teams or jump ship.

-It’s easier to find a company that has the tech stack you'd prefer to work with rather than continue staying miserable where you’re at.
+It’s easier to find a team or company that has the tech stack you'd prefer to work with rather than continue staying miserable where you’re at.